Cursed Astros Saved — Frightening Carlos Correa Injury Creates Serious Dread, But Hope Emerges | PaperCity Magazine

 When’s the last time anyone around the Astros said that?

 Astros cursed?
-Sure, whatever you want to belief.
+Sure, whatever you want to believe.
 And maybe it’s finally broken, too.
 Wouldn’t that be a twist?